 • Corridor Construction Program on nine corridors

-• Development of five new Corridor Mobility Plans (a.k.a. preliminary engineering reports and additional design work on eight additional corridors/critical arterials
+• Development of five new Corridor Mobility Plans (a.k.a. preliminary engineering reports) and additional design work on three additional corridors/critical arterials

 In the map below, the nine corridors in the Corridor Construction Program are depicted in orange.
 You can also check out interactive maps to view improvements currently in design along the nine corridors in the Corridor Construction Program.
 The eight corridors where there is preliminary engineering reports and design work taking place are depicted in teal.